Free Consultation: (312) 924-7575

 • Loss of consortium.

-In some cases, Chicago courts may award punitive damages.
-These damages punish the negligent party and discourage others from engaging in similar conduct.
+In some cases, Chicago courts may award punitive, or exemplary, damages.
+These damages punish the perpetrator and discourage others from engaging in similar conduct.
 Punitive damages are usually not awarded in most personal injury claims.
 Instead, they are generally limited to cases where the defendant’s actions were reckless, malicious, or intended to cause harm.

-What can I do if my loved one died from a burn injury accident?
+What are the damages if a loved one dies as the result of a burn injury accident?

 If someone is killed in a fire or burn injury accident, the victim is no longer alive to file a burn injury lawsuit on their own behalf.
 Instead, certain family members can file a wrongful death lawsuit.
 A wrongful death lawsuit will allow the surviving family to receive compensation and hold the perpetrator accountable.